Recommended Books for Beginning Carvers

 Recommended Carving Tools

 I use Pfeil carving tools almost exclusively, but there are many high quality brands of tools available.
-Chris Pye has worked with Auriou to develop a very fine line of professional carving tools as well.
-Henry Taylor and Two Cherries are also an excellent choice.
+Chris Pye has worked with Auriou to develop a very fine line of professional carving tools, and tools made by Henry Taylor and Two Cherries are also excellent choices.

 I have a written a blog post on selecting carving tools that provides more specifics, read it HERE.